mirisu2/notes/Vagrant/readme.md

 vagrant plugin uninstall vagrant-vmware-desktop
 ```

-When you run any vagrant command, Vagrant climbs up the directory tree looking for the first Vagrantfile it can find, starting first in
+When you run any `vagrant` command, Vagrant climbs up the directory tree looking for the first Vagrantfile it can find, starting first in
 the current directory.
-So if you run vagrant in /home/mitchellh/projects/foo, it will search the following paths in order for a Vagrantfile,
+So if you run `vagrant` in `/home/mitchellh/projects/foo`, it will search the following paths in order for a Vagrantfile,
 until it finds one:
 ```
 /home/mitchellh/projects/foo/Vagrantfile